gabetucker2/gostack/documentation/functions/MakeStackMatrix.md

  | * the last int defines the size of each final stack
  | * the product of `matrixShape` is equal to the amount of elements in your input(s)
  @ensures
+ | Using the same logic as MakeStack() in deciding which of the first two inputs is a key/val:
+ |
  |  IF no `matrixShape` is passed:
  |    treating `input1`/`input2` as matrices ([]any {[]any {...}, []any {...}, ..., []any {...}})/a map of matrices (map[any]map[any]...map[any]any)/a StackMatrix:
  |    IF `input1` is passed: